-The directors who were members of our compensation committee during 2007 were Michael D. Goldberg, Kathleen LaPorte and Sheryl Sandberg.
-Ms. LaPorte did not stand for re-election at the Annual Meeting of Stockholders held June 6, 2007.
+The directors who were members of our compensation committee during 2008 were Scott N. Flanders, Michael D. Goldberg, Lawrence M. Higby and Sheryl Sandberg.
 Mr. Flanders replaced Mr. Goldberg as a member of the compensation committee in February 2008.
+Mr. Higby replaced Ms. Sandberg, who resigned as a director, as a member of the compensation committee in December 2008, and Mr. Flanders replaced Ms. Sandberg as chairperson of the compensation committee in connection with this change.
 None of the current or past members of our compensation committee has at any time been an officer or employee of ours.
 None of our executive officers serves, or in the past fiscal year has served, as a member of the board of directors or compensation committee of any entity that has one or more executive officers serving on our board of directors or compensation committee.